BV and BFV for the H-twisted Poisson sigma model: Twisted Poisson sigma models

 Let us now apply these general ideas to the present context for the Lie algebroid $E=T^*M$ induced by the Dirac structure $D=\mathrm{graph}(\pi)$.
 We have not introduced a connection for describing the gauge symmetries of the $H$-twisted PSM; this implies that the expressions found above, equations \eqref{trafoX} and \eqref{gaugetransformation02a} or \eqref{trafoAf}, can hold true only in one coordinate patch in which, in addition, the connection coefficients have a particular form.
-Let is introduce a connection $\nabla$ on $TM$ with its connections symbols $\Gamma^k_{ij}$ in a holonomic frame, $\nabla \partial_i = \Gamma^k_{ij} \rd x^j \otimes \partial_k$; as usual, it induces a connection on $T^*M$ and\footnote{Our conventions are such that a covariant derivative of a vector field $v$ along $\partial_i$ has components $\nabla_i v^j \equiv v^j_{;i} = v^j_{,i} + \Gamma^j_{ki} v^k$.} \beq \nabla \rd x^i = - \Gamma^i_{kj} \rd x^j \otimes \rd x^k. \eeq Specifying the equation \eqref{deltaAa} to our case $E=T^*M$ and taking into account \eqref{ijE}, we obtain
+Let us introduce a connection $\nabla$ on $TM$ with its connection symbols $\Gamma^k_{ij}$ in a holonomic frame, $\nabla \partial_i = \Gamma^k_{ij} \rd x^j \otimes \partial_k$; as usual, a connection on $TM$ induces one on $T^*M$ and\footnote{Our conventions are such that a covariant derivative of a vector field $v$ along $\partial_i$ has components $\nabla_i v^j \equiv v^j_{;i} = v^j_{,i} + \Gamma^j_{ki} v^k$.} \beq \nabla \rd x^i = - \Gamma^i_{kj} \rd x^j \otimes \rd x^k. \eeq Specifying the equation \eqref{deltaAa} to our case $E=T^*M$ and taking into account \eqref{ijE}, we obtain

 The comparison now shows that in a frame underlying Equation \eqref{trafoAf}, one has $\Gamma^k_{ij}=- \tfrac{1}{2} \pi^{km} H_{mij}$.
-Note that this expression is antisymmetric in the lower two indices, which means that it corresponds to a non-zero torsion of $\nabla$ (for a nonvanishing contraction of $H$ with $\pi$).
+Note that this expression is antisymmetric in the lower two indices, which means that it corresponds to a non-zero torsion of $\nabla$ (for a non-vanishing contraction of $H$ with $\pi$).
 More generally, calculating the change of the action \eqref{classicalactionofHPSM} under the infinitesimal transformation \eqref{trafoX} and \eqref{deltaAnabla}, one finds that it is invariant under these transformations iff

 where $\Gammaz$ are the connection coefficients of an \emph{arbitrary torsion-free} connection.
-We thus find also a geometrical interpretation of the last term in the local form of the gauge transformations \eqref{trafoAf}: it is the torsion of the connection $\nabla$.
-In contrast to the case $H=0$, i.e.\ to the ordinary PSM, there now does not exist a patch where the connection can be made to disappear, only its torsion-free part $\stackrel{\circ}{\nabla}$ can be made to vanish in a given patch while its antisymmetric part, the torsion of $\nabla$, is completely fixed by the required gauge invariance.
+We thus find also a geometrical interpretation of the last term in the local form of the gauge transformations \eqref{trafoAf}: it is the (con)torsion of the connection $\nabla$.
+In contrast to the case $H=0$, i.e.\ to the ordinary PSM, there now does not exist a patch where the connection can be made to disappear, only its torsion-free part $\stackrel{\circ}{\nabla}$ can be made to vanish while the torsion of $\nabla$ is completely fixed by the required gauge invariance.